Credit: SaskParks

 See Waterfowls

-Turn back to nature by learning about amazing waterfowl birds -geese, ducks, swans, pelicans.
+Turn back to nature by learning about amazing waterfowl birds -geese, ducks, swans, and pelicans.
 Feed the fowls in the Wascana Waterfowl Park this summer.

 Enjoy a self-guided walk